suryasundarraj/rpi-mcp3008-analogData-thingspeak/README.md

 # rpi-mcp3008-analogData-thingspeak

-This Project has a basic demo with analog sensor, where the data from the analog sensor are visualized in the thingspeak api
+Basic Setup to integrate analog sensor with Raspberry Pi, where the data from the analog sensor are visualized in the Thingspeak API

+## OVERVIEW

+This Project Demonstrates how to integrate the analog input with the raspberry pi and track the data.
+The data is also visiualized with the Thingspeak API.
+There is no inbuilt analog input for the raspberry pi, MCP3008 is Analaog to Digital Converter which is used to interface the analog sensor with the Raspberry Pi.

+The interface between the MCP3008 and Raspberry Pi is acheived using SPI Communication Protocol.

+## PREREQUSITES

+1. Raspberry Pi with Raspbian OS

+2. Account on Thingspeak and generate a channel, you will be provided with the unique API Key

+# Build and Install

-## Setting up the enviroinment
+## Setting up the SPI enviroinment on Raspberry Pi

 This process assumes you are using the latest Raspbian build from the official downloads page.
 You can update your current image using :